 - The contrast material used in MRI exams is less likely to produce an allergic reaction than the iodine-based contrast materials used for conventional x-rays and CT scanning.

-- Cardiac MRI allow evaluation of the structures and function of the heart and major vessels without risks of exposure to radiation which may be associated with more invasive procedures or some of the other non-invasive tests.
+- Cardiac MRI allows for evaluation of the structures and function of the heart and major vessels without the risks of exposure to ionizing radiation which may be associated with more invasive procedures or some other non-invasive tests.

 - The MRI examination poses almost no risk to the average patient when appropriate safety guidelines are followed.

 - If sedation is used, there are risks of excessive sedation.
 However, the technologist or nurse will monitor your vital signs to minimize this risk.

 - Although the strong magnetic field is not harmful in itself, implanted medical devices that contain metal may malfunction or cause problems during an MRI exam.

 - Nephrogenic systemic fibrosis is currently a recognized, but rare, complication of MRI believed to be caused by the injection of high doses of gadolinium-based contrast material in patients with very poor kidney function.
 Careful assessment of kidney function before considering a contrast injection minimizes the risk of this very rare complication.